Cerebral palsy is the result of injuries to the brain that occur before, during, or soon after delivery.

 Sometimes, mutations in genes can end up causing problems with brain development.
-This causes CP, in some cases.
+This can lead to CP in some cases.

 Infections that the mother suffers can end up causing damage to the fetus.
-These infections can cause cerebral palsy injuries in infants.
+These infections can result in the development of cerebral palsy.

-Infants and fetuses can be pinned in positions where they are strangled by their own umbilical cords before or during the birth process.
+Infants and fetuses can be pinned in positions where they are strangled by their own umbilical cord before or during the birth process, cutting off oxygen to the brain.
 This could cause a brain injury that leads to cerebral palsy.

 In the womb, a fetus may suffer a head injury that could lead to permanent damage.
 In other cases, the head injury may be suffered shortly after the child is born.
-Head injuries can be as obivious as being dropped or as subtle as the result of using forcepts or suction.
+Head injuries can be as obvious as being dropped or as subtle as the result of using forceps or suction.

 These injuries can all come about because of physician negligence.
 Some cases of cerebral palsy in infants could have been avoided if a doctor had taken a different course of actions or if they had simply taken actions when they did not.
 There will be an investigation into the cause of any birth injury a child suffered that resulted in cerebral palsy.